GetResponse/DevZone/API/README.md

 _JSON error messages (if any):_ `Invalid email syntax`, `Missing campaign`, `Contact already queued for target campaign`.

 **Warning**: Adding contact is not an instant action.
 It will appear on your list after validation or after validation and confirmation (in case of double-optin procedure).
+You can set subscribe [callback](https://github.com/GetResponse/DevZone/tree/master/Callback/README.md) to be notified about successful adding.

 **Hint**: It is legal to add a contact already existing in the campaign (check action param for more details) but it is illegal to have the same email added to queue twice.